-COST OF LIVING ADJUSTMENTS (COLAS)
+COST-OF-LIVING ADJUSTMENTS (COLAS)

 Cost of living adjustments (COLAs) are annual adjustments made to your pension benefit payment to reflect changes in the local Consumer Price Index (CPI) for All Urban Consumers as published by the Bureau of Labor Statistics.
-It is based on a one-year period ending each February for the Los Angeles-Long Beach-Anaheim areas.
-Your monthly benefit payment is adjusted on July 1 of each year to reflect the change in the cost of living published by the Bureau of Labor Statistics.
-For Tier 3 members and survivors who receive pensions, the annual COLA increase or decrease is capped at 3% per year.
-In the event of a negative COLA, your monthly pension will not be reduced to less than your original pension amount.
+It is based on a one-year period ending each February for the Los Angeles-Long Beach-Anaheim area.
+Your monthly benefit is adjusted on July 1 of each year to reflect the change in the cost of living published by the Bureau of Labor Statistics.